Andrea-2528/calculator/README.md

     or an input that's not a number ("." followed by numbers or just ".").
     Full check of possible extreme cases to be done.
     In all cases, it should either do something logical or don't do anything at all.
-- If possible, an input starting with "." should be treated as having a "0" as its first number
+- If possible, an input starting with "." should be treated as having a "0" as its first number.
+    - By similar logic, an input containing only "." may be treated as the smallest quantity in the machine.
+(Which couldn't otherwise be input).
 - More mathematical functions, like power, square root, factorial and so on.
 - Keyboard support, allowing only necessary characters to be recognized.
-    - If necessary, add a legend on the page for the keyboard support, listing what key corresponds to what button.
+    - Add a legend on the page for the keyboard support, listing what key corresponds to what button.